EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 HTML and CSS[^5] were chosen becase HTML is used for structuring the content of web pages, while CSS is used for styling the content, making it visually appealing and easy to navigate creating a user-friendly and intuitive interface that is essential for the success of any social network.

-SQLite[^6] was chosen as the database management system for CasHub because it offers robust data consistency, differently from CSV.files for example, ensuring that the information submitted by students is consistent, reliable, and easily accessible, which is essential for a perfect CasPortifolio.
+SQLite[^6] was chosen as the database management system for CasHub because it offers robust and safe data consistency, differently from CSV.files[^7] for example, ensuring that the information submitted by students is consistent, reliable, and easily accessible, which is essential for a perfect CasPortifolio.

 ## Design Statement